apsdsm/datahelpers/README.md

 ```

-The goal here is that we want to have a speadsheet that contains a list of planets that we can import into a `SolarSystem` asset file.
+The goal here is that we want to have a spreadsheet that contains a list of planets that we can import into a `SolarSystem` asset file.
 Let's start by defining what the spreadsheet should look like.

 In each spreadsheet that is parsed, a row can either designated as meta data, a variable, a title, or a parseable row.

 **meta data** is intended to be used in the spreadsheet itself, and is not data that is required by the asset in any way.
 This might be the author of the spreadsheet, or the last date that the sheet was updated.
 Any rows that starts with a `#` is considered meta data

-**variables** are interpreted as simple values that will be stored and passed to the object without being tied to any specific parsable row.
-This could be a good place to add data which is non-repeating but needs to be set in the object (this isn't implemented yet).
+**variables - not implemented yet** are interpreted as simple values that will be stored and passed to the object without being tied to any specific parsable row.
+This could be a good place to add data which is non-repeating but needs to be set in the object.
 Any row that starts with a `$` is considered a variable.

-**titles** are just rows that have information about what each cell is supposed to contain, and these are not parsed or used in any way by the system.
+**titles** are rows that have information about what each cell is supposed to contain, and these are not parsed or used in any way by the system.
 And row that starts with a `[` is considered a title.
+When the importer finds a row of titles, it will use these names (without the square brackets) as the column names, which can be used for your validations.

 **parseable rows** are rows of tabular data that will be fed into the validator and importer.
 Any row that isn't blank, and that doesn't start with one of the control characters above, will be treated as parseable data.